-The prohibition against including Health Professional endorsements in campaigns addressing the general public does not apply to campaigns addressing Health Professionals.
-However, such endorsements are obviously also required to be accurate, upto-date, verifiable and sufficiently complete to enable the recipient to form his own opinion on the therapeutic value of the product, implying that endorsements must be qualified.
+The prohibition against including Healthcare Professional endorsements in campaigns addressing the general public does not apply to campaigns addressing Healthcare Professionals.
+However, such endorsements are obviously also required to be accurate, upto-date, verifiable and sufficiently complete to enable the recipient to form his own opinion on the therapeutic value of the product, implying that endorsements must be qualified and meet the documentation requirements applicable in general.